jasp-stats/jaspMixedModels/inst/help/MixedModelsLMM.md

   - Separate lines: Variables that will be plotted "inside" the plot as different traces/lines.
   - Separate plots: Variables which levels will be split across different plots.
 - Random effect grouping factors: Random effect grouping factors that can be used for data aggregation of data shown in the background.
   - Background data show: The level of aggregation for the response variable.
-I.e., if participants are selected, the individual data points in the backgrdound are their averages across the combinations of levels of fixed effect factors selected in the `Horizontal axis`, `Separate lines`, and `Separate plots`.
+I.e., if participants are selected, the individual data points in the background are their averages across the combinations of levels of fixed effect factors selected in the `Horizontal axis`, `Separate lines`, and `Separate plots`.
  - Confidence interval method: Type of standard error on which the error bars will be based.
 Default is "model", which plots model-based standard errors.
  - Confidence interval: The width of the confidence interval.
  - Background geom: Geom that will be used to display the aggregated response variable.